STEM OPT Frequently Asked Questions

 Address Reporting Requirement

-Notify ISP within 10 days of any change to your U.S. residential address (where you live, if in the United States).
+Notify ISP within 10 days of any change to your U.S. residential address (where you live in the United States).

 Employment Reporting Requirement